-If you enjoy working in the food and beverage industry, a career as a Wine Service Professional may be right for you.
-The...
+If you enjoy working in the food and beverage industry, a career as a wine service professional, or sommelier, may be right for...

 A sommelier training program prepares students for careers in the wine and food industries.
 Students can learn wine-tasting...

 - When Is the Best Time to Transfer Schools?